noel/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+* These are a few of my favorite thigns
+  1. Google
+  2. Github
+  3. Apple